Windmill Inn

-When the inn was sold in 1867, it was advertised as one of the oldest in the city, and having stabling for 65 horses, with a total value of £800.
+When the inn was sold in 1867, it was advertised as one of the oldest in the city and having stabling for 65 horses, with a total value of £800.
 Trade increased with the opening of York railway station nearby, and in 1893 it sold for £3,750, including a neighbouring brewhouse.
-By 1902, it had 21 bedrooms available, and it began catering to cyclists and motor car drivers.
+By 1902, it had 21 bedrooms available, and it began catering to cyclists and motor-car drivers.

 Legend holds that the pub is haunted by the ghost of a girl who was run over by a brewer's cart, and also by an ostler.
-A mysterious cold mist has been said to have been experienced.
+A mysterious cold mist has also been reported.
 The York Press has listed the pub as one of the five most haunted in the city.

+Since 1968, the building has been Grade II listed.
 As of 2022, the pub is owned by Greene King.
-Since 1968, the building has been grade II listed.